Reviewable/nodefire/README.md

 transaction(updateFunction, options)

 /**
+ * Fetches the keys of the current reference's children without also fetching all the contents,
+ * using the Firebase REST API.
+ *
+ * @param options An options object with the following items, all optional:
+ *   - maxTries: the maximum number of times to try to fetch the keys, in case of transient errors
+ *               (defaults to 1)
+ *   - retryInterval: the number of milliseconds to delay between retries (defaults to 1000)
+ * @return A promise that resolves to an array of key strings.
+ */
+childrenKeys(options)

+/**
  * Generates a unique string that can be used as a key in Firebase.
  * @return {string} A unique string that satisfies Firebase's key syntax constraints.
  */